apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 By default the table schema is extracted from the data automatically.

-If the table schema is not as your wish, you can specify it manually:
+If the automatically generated table schema isn't satisfactory, you can specify it manually:

 {% highlight python %}